 On the far right of the screen are check boxes for you to select which device(s) you want to take an action on.
 Those actions are:

-Upgrade FPP- you can upgrade the software on any or all of your devices at the same time from this screen
+Upgrade FPP- you can upgrade the software on any or all of your devices at the same time from this screen.

-Restart FPPD- You can restart the FPPD on any or all of your devices at the same time from this screen
+Restart FPPD- You can restart the FPPD on any or all of your devices at the same time from this screen.

+Shutdown- Thie will shut down the selected device(s).

 Copy Files- You can copy files from this FPP device to other FPP devices.
 You can’t individually select which files are uploaded, it will copy all files of the type selected to the FPP(s) selected.
 Be careful with copying sequences because there are some sequences that are only compatible with the device they are stored.

+Set to Standalone- This will set the Mode to Standalone for the selected device(s).

+Set to Master- This will set the Mode to Master for the selected device(s).

+Set to Bridge- This will set the Mode to Bridge for the selected device(s).